I’ve never been to the theatre before. I will be able to tell the story to my aunty when I get home. (Y1 pupil following a trip to the theatre)

 The residential developed my bravery and confidence and co-operation.
 I am braver than I thought.
 (Y4 pupil following the residential paid for using PE and pupil premium funding)

 Pupil premium is additional funding received by schools for each pupil from disadvantaged families or background.
 It’s allocated to schools based on the number of children who come from low-income families – this is defined as those who are currently known to be eligible for free school meals (FSM).
 The initiative is based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible.
+Schools can use the money to support other pupils with identified needs.

 It’s important to know that a pupil does not need to have a school dinner, but the parents / carers should check to see if they are entitled.